beaker-project/beaker-dev-docs/proposals/system-pools.rst

 The following additional features are under consideration, but have been deliberately omitted in order to reduce the complexity of the initial iteration of the design:

-* Adding other pools as members of a pool.
-The initial iteration does not allow pools to be members of other pools, which introduces potential concerns about scalability in large organisations.

-  Adding this feature may also make it possible to effectively delegate the ability to add systems to other pools.

-  See the deferred subgroups feature in :ref:`proposal-enhanced-user-groups` for a possible implementation strategy that could also be used for system subpools.

-* Pool deletion.
-The initial iteration does not allow pools to be deleted, or even hidden.
-This feature may actually be needed to make various other parts of the UI usable, in which case it will be designed and implemented for the target release (and the design proposal updated accordingly).

 * Allowing users to specify a default pool preference to be used when there is no ``autopick`` section in the submitted recipe XML.